git-moss/DrivenByMoss-Documentation/Novation/Novation-SLMkIII.md

 ## Installation

 * If you added the controller manually, choose the 2nd MIDI port of the device as in-/output.
 Select the first port as the 2nd input.
+* To activate DAW control you need to press the **INCONTROL button** on the SL MkIII, which is on the left between the Global and Tempo button.
+Toggling the button allows you to use both the DrivenByMoss features as well as the hardware features of the SL!

 ## Global Features